mnr/writing-wip/hotmeal.md

 Araci Belo loves being a police detective.
 He looks young for a middle-age guy; Lupe finds him attractive.
 She appreciates his stability and satisfaction with his life; both things she is in search of for herself.
 She stands near the kitchen counter with a glass of wine, watching him fuss with the presentation.

 Araci assembles Chicken Piccata, one of the more complex meals available in pouches.
 He enjoys cooking, the reveal of ingredients from each foil bag, the simple preparation, the assembly.
-He isn't dedicated enough to work from raw foods, pre-measured packets is his limit.
+He isn’t dedicated enough to work from raw foods, pre-measured packets is his limit.
 Still - the *smell* of onions when they emerge from the saute packet.
 Squeezing lemon slices on the chicken.
 Sprinkling capers, salt, and pepper just before plating.

 Building a meal from scratch would be even better, but grocery stores in his neighborhood removed their coolers and freezers long ago.
 The logistics of a foil packet are much simpler than transporting fresh vegetables or meat.

 “You should buy one of those ovens,” observes Lupe.
 “You like cooking.
 You could make more complex meals.”

 “I considered it, but after today, I’m not so sure.”
 Araci moves the two plates to the table, refills both wine glasses, and invites Lupe.
-"I've seen the advertisements.
+“I’ve seen the advertisements.
 Push the meal box into the oven and stand back.
-Where's the romance?"
+Where’s the romance?”

-"Maybe not romance, but how would you print a steak without one?"
+“Maybe not romance, but how would you print a steak without one?”

-"Print steak how?" asks Araci?
-"You can't do that at home."
+“Print steak how?” asks Araci?
+“You can’t do that at home.”

-"Right.
-Not with a packet boiler," says Lupe.
-This isn't her first glass of wine and she's feeling chatty.
-"That's the big deal with a Hestia oven.
+“Right.
+Not with a packet boiler,” says Lupe.
+This isn’t her first glass of wine and she’s feeling chatty.
+“That’s the big deal with a Hestia oven.
 When you insert a meal into the oven, it engages with electricity, a data port and a gas port.
 The gas flows into chambers in the meal box.
 The meal box controls the addition of ingredients and supervises printing any meat.
 The oven connects the meal to the outside world.
-The entire setup is patented."
+The entire setup is patented.”

-"So there's a meat printer in the meal box?"
+“So there’s a meat printer in the meal box?”

-"I know!
-It doesn't seem like there's enough room.
+“I know!
+It doesn’t seem like there’s enough room.
 But the meal opens a valve, meat paste pours out, the oven cooks it, another layer of meat paste, some flavors, more cook.
 Pretty soon you have a New York steak.
-Can't do that with foil packets."
+Can’t do that with foil packets.”

-"I did not know," admits Araci.
+“I did not know,” admits Araci.
 He looks suspiciously at the chicken on his fork.
-"But here's a question; why gas?
-Why not just heat with electricity?"
+“But here’s a question; why gas?
+Why not just heat with electricity?”

-"Good question," replies Lupe.
-She's talkative.
-"Hestia can't charge for electricity, but they can sell you overpriced gas canisters.
-You can't refill a Hestia tank; you have to buy a new one.
-Like ink for printers; Buy it from the manufacturer or they won't work."
+“Good question,” replies Lupe.
+She’s talkative.
+“Hestia can’t charge for electricity, but they can sell you overpriced gas canisters.
+You can’t refill a Hestia tank; you have to buy a new one.
+Like ink for printers; Buy it from the manufacturer or they won’t work.”

-"I get it," says Araci.
+“I get it,” says Araci.
 He accepts the chicken for what it is and takes another bite.
-"Are you up for ice cream?
-I bought a tube of cherry chunk."
+“Are you up for ice cream?
+I bought a tube of cherry chunk.”

 // ---

 Araci’s day starts with a call to Hestia, the center of suspicion.
 His call is met with an artificially intelligent receptionist, projected through his visor as though sitting across from him at the desk.

 “Hello Araci Belo,” says the receptionist.
-It wasn't surprising she knew his name, he was easy to identify from his online presence.
+It wasn’t surprising she knew his name, he was easy to identify from his online presence.
 “I’m here to help.”
 The AI exhibits artificial signs of life; her eyes blink, she breathes; but waits, saying nothing more.

 “I’d like to speak to the Hestia Product Manager,” replies Araci.